oyhovd/powermeter/README.rst

 Phototransistor e.g. TEPT 5600, between ground and pin P0.01 on a Nordic Semiconductor PCA10028 dev kit.
 Aim the phototransistor at the blinking diode on your utility meter.

+TODO
+****
+* Erase flash pages at wraparound (currently the data gets garbled when we try to rewrite already written flash)
+* Dump logged data over Bluetooth

 Resources
 *********